How Does Diabetes Affect Feet?

 Nerve function may be abnormal, so the patient may not feel pain.
 This frequently causes a delay in the diagnosis, and the patient may be diagnosed late with a limb- or life-threatening infection as a result.

-The diagnosis is based on the symptoms and signs noted above.
-The absence of sensation may be confirmed, and images may show gas in the soft tissues, soft tissue swelling or defect, or changes consistent with bone infection, fracture or dislocation.
+Your foot and ankle orthopaedic surgeon will make a diagnosis based on the symptoms and signs noted above.
+The absence of sensation may be confirmed, and images may show gas in the soft tissues, soft tissue swelling or defect, or changes consistent with bone infection, fracture, or dislocation.

 Wounds may be cleaned and treated with dressings and immobilization devices such as custom boots or total contact casts.
 Infections are cleaned and antibiotics are given.
 Non-surgical treatment for Charcot arthropathy may include immobilization with or without weightbearing.
 Gangrene of the toes may be treated with observation if the infection is under control.